drarkow/ai-agent-dbt-snowflake/README.md

 python agent.py
 ```

-Requires a **read-only** Snowflake role — the agent only ever issues
+Runs under a dedicated `agent_readonly` Snowflake role, scoped to
+`SELECT` only on the relevant schema — created specifically for this
+project rather than reusing a broader default role.
+The `run_query`
-`SELECT` statements, and `run_query` rejects anything else at the tool
+tool also rejects any non-SELECT statement at the application level,
-level as an extra safety layer.
+as a second layer of protection.

 ## Evaluation / quality assurance